 Consumer Complaints and Reviews

 We did a total kitchen remodel and purchased Dacor appliances.
 Big mistake.
-Had to spend 500 on refrigerator repair.
+Had to spend 500 on refrigerator repair (model EF36BNDFSS).
 Oven is off 25 degrees on temperature.
 The glass top for burners was defective.
 Would never purchase Dacor.
 Microwave front trim keeps coming off as well.

 After less than a year after installation the oven continues to operate poorly.
 It's been recalibrate twice and a new control board installed.
 Did I mention the board had burned components?
 It still does not operate properly.
 It's at least 25 degrees off.
 Everything takes way longer to cook than it should.
 Thanksgiving was 2 hours late.
 Christmas was the same.
 Entertaining during the holidays, embarrassing.
 Now Dacor wants pictures to prove to truly see how poorly the oven is operating.
 I thought I bought a quality product but I was wrong.
 This is just following suit with the Dacor refrigerator I purchased and was replace months later.